Tanglement

 The Uncle Sam Puzzles sets were issued by the J.L.
 Sommer Mfg.
 Co. of Newark, NJ.
 According to Slocum and Botermans in Puzzles Old and New page 99, there were four sets with two puzzles in each and they appeared in 1920.

-Jerry Slocum's collection shows Set No. 1, which contains: Pig Tails (F002), and the Ring on Spring (F023).
+Set No. 1 contains: Pig Tails (F002), and the Ring on Spring (F023).

-Set 2 contains: Mutt and Jeff (F003), Over the Top (F079).
+Set No. 2 contains: Mutt and Jeff (F003), Over the Top (F079).

-Set 3 contains: Horseshoes (D001), Three Rings (F010).
+Set No. 3 contains: Horseshoes (D001), Three Rings (F010).

 Zenith set - I obtained a set of loose puzzles and an instruction sheet copyright 1950 by Zenith Toy Co., Brooklyn NY.
 Several puzzles are described, many of which aren't metal tanglements.
 The tanglements described include: Double Twist F020, Bar Circle F017, Double Links and Ring (two clips and ring), Double Prong F008, Ring and Coil aka Spring, Double Question Mark aka Pig Tail F002, Double Loop F015, Triple Links F014, Double Ring and Loop F018 with another ring, Double Hook (Claws F016), Double Triangle F012, Nails F001.